 December Solstice is the phenomenon which makes the 21st December special because it is also an astronomical event.
 Dec-21 is the shortest day and the longest night of the year in the northern hemisphere and shortest night and the longest day of the year in the southern hemisphere.
+This phenomenon is called December Solstice.
+Actually, December Solstice is not fixed on 21st December, it can occur between 20th to 23rd December.

 Reason of the longest night of the year in Northern hemisphere